Hokuahi Apartments

 No analysis available

-Sewer inclusion is very strongly supported by the MLS: 18 of 20 recent listings include SEWER.
-The consistency across nearly all current listings makes this a high-confidence building-level feature.
+Sewer inclusion is very strongly supported by the MLS: 18 of 20 current listings include SEWER.
+The consistency across nearly all recent listings makes this a high-confidence building-level fee feature.

 Water inclusion is very strongly supported by the MLS: 18 of 20 current listings include WATER.
-This repeated pattern across recent listings indicates a stable building-level inclusion rather than copy-paste noise.
+This repeated pattern across recent listings indicates a stable building-level inclusion rather than an agent-specific checkbox issue.

 No analysis available